networkop/tkng/content/cni/cilium.md

 10.0.0.215 dev eth0 scope link
 ```

-Default route has its nexthop statically pinned to `eth0@if24`, which is also where ARP requests are sent:
+The default route has its nexthop statically pinned to `eth0@if24`, which is also where ARP requests are sent:

 ```
 bash-5.0# ip neigh